Daunte Culpepper: Early career and immediate success

-Culpepper was drafted 11th overall in the first round of the 1999 NFL draft by the Minnesota Vikings; he was the fourth quarterback chosen, after Tim Couch (first overall), Donovan McNabb (second) and Akili Smith (third).
-In his first year Culpepper played in one game, rushing three times for six yards and did not attempt a pass.
+Culpepper was selected 11th overall in the first round of the 1999 NFL draft by the Minnesota Vikings; he was the fourth quarterback chosen, after Tim Couch (first overall), Donovan McNabb (second) and Akili Smith (third).
+In his first year Culpepper played in one game, rushing three times for six yards and did not attempt a pass in Week 7 against the San Francisco 49ers.

 In 2000, Culpepper was named Minnesota's starting quarterback.
-He led the Vikings to victory in the first seven games and helped them finish 11–5 and advance to the NFC Championship game, where they lost to the New York Giants 41–0.
+In the 2000 regular season opener for the Vikings, Culpepper had three rushing touchdowns in the 30–27 win over the Chicago Bears.
+He was named NFC Offensive Player of the Week for a Week 6 performance against the Tampa Bay Buccaneers, where he helped lead the team to a fourth-quarter comeback.
+He led the Vikings to victory in the first seven games and helped them finish 11–5.
+The Vikings defeated the New Orleans Saints in the Divisional Round 34–16 with Culpepper passing for 302 yards and three touchdowns.
+In the NFC Championship, they lost to the New York Giants 41–0 with Culpepper throwing three interceptions to go with 78 passing yards.
 During the season, Culpepper passed for 3,937 yards, 33 touchdowns and 16 interceptions.
-He also rushed for 470 yards and seven touchdowns.
-One of Culpepper's most notable moments was against the Buffalo Bills when he threw a pass across his body and the field to Randy Moss for a 39-yard touchdown, although the pass was at least 60 total yards.
+He also rushed 89 times for 470 yards and seven touchdowns.
 At the end of the year, he was selected to his first Pro Bowl.
-Vikings wide receiver Randy Moss said that Culpepper was one of the most talented quarterbacks he had ever seen following the 2000 season.